sardapv/sardapv/README.md

 - 🔭 I’m currently working on new Product Dashboard at Work!

-- 👨🏻‍💻 Working on Angular, TypeScript, Tailwind, Material UI, Sentry
+- 👨🏻‍💻 Working on Angular, Svelte, Web Components, TypeScript, Tailwind, Material UI, Sentry

 - 🌱 Experimenting with React/Vue